CNAG-Biomedical-Informatics/convert-pheno/README.md

     cpanm --sudo --installdeps .

+_NB:_ If you have downloaded this from CPAN or GitHub's main branch it's unlikely that you have installation errors.
+In any case, tests can be performed by using:

+    prove -l

 If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module `Carton`.

     cpanm --sudo Carton